Reps move to regulate private intelligence sector, strengthen national security

 Abbas further emphasised the urgency of broader security reforms, including the need for multi-level policing and more effective community policing as provided for in the Police Act 2020.

-In his welcome address, Committee Chairman Hon.
-Ahmed Satomi described the Bill as a “significant step toward strengthening Nigeria’s national security framework” by ensuring the professionalism and accountability of private intelligence and investigation entities.
+In his welcome address, Committee Chairman, Satomi described the Bill as a “significant step toward strengthening Nigeria’s national security framework” by ensuring the professionalism and accountability of private intelligence and investigation entities.

-According to Satomi, the proposed Private Intelligence and Investigation Council will accredit practitioners, standardise industry practices, promote training, and foster closer cooperation between private and public security sectors.

-He cited data from the National Bureau of Statistics (NBS) indicating that between May 2023 and April 2024, Nigeria recorded 51.89 million household crime incidents, with kidnapping alone accounting for 2.23 million cases and ₦2.23 trillion paid in ransom.

 Disclaimer